 Thanks to the teamwork and insight provided, changes were made to the museum display in order to include further information about the role of the Bishop of London as the “colonial diocesan”, and the exploitative nature of plant collecting in North America and the Caribbean.

-In addition to this project Fulham Palace Trust is working with four organisations including PARC to develop a temporary exhibition for launch in October 2022.
+In addition to this project, Fulham Palace Trust is working with five organisations including PARC to develop a temporary exhibition.
 The organisations will be working with Adisa, a spoken word poet, finding inspiration from stories of physical and spiritual resistance in the Caribbean and North America during the height of the transatlantic slave trade, which ultimately led to the ending of the slave trade and slavery itself in the British Empire.
-We hope that the exhibition will encourage visitors to think about how history is told and by whom, something that PARC covers with children and families as part of its Saturday club sessions.
+Creative responses from the workshops will be shared with the wider local community and with the museums and heritage sector – through a film, an exhibition, and a series of events and talks at Fulham Palace and online.